soggybag/front-end-React/03-react-intro/README.md

 }
 ```

+A smart component is written as a class.
+It must include a render() method that returns JSX.

 ## ReactDOM

 ReactDOM supplies a virtual DOM to track your Components.
-All React Components must be a children
+All React Components must be children
 of a top level element that is added to ReactDOM via ReactDOM.render().
 ReactDOM also takes an
 HTML element that will the target where it will render it's virtual DOM.
 In practice this is set
-up once as boilerplate code and forgotten about.
+up once as boilerplate code.

 A typical use of ReactDOM might look like this: